RR-CMD/DES_Algorithm/README.md

 To use this implementation, simply clone the repository and import it into your Java project.
 You can then use the `DES` class to encrypt and decrypt data.

 This code is provided as-is, feel free to use any part.
 Please acknowledge my contribution by citing this repository if you happen to use it.

+## Contributing
+If you'd like to contribute to this project, please fork the repository and submit a pull request.
+I'd be happy to review and merge your changes.